-- Transactional files should be backed up to a secondary location to be used for recovery in case of a server failure.
+- Transactional files should be backed up to a secondary location for recovery in case of a server failure.

 - A second PlanetTogether installation is required in case of a server failure.
 The second instance can be pre-installed with the same configuration as the primary instance.
 However, it cannot be active while the primary instance is active.

-- Clients connect to the instance by server connection string.
-Either the connection string needs to be pointed to the new instance, or clients must use a new connection string to access the secondary instance.
+- Clients connect to the instance by a server connection string.
+The connection string needs to be pointed to the new instance, or clients must use a new connection string to access the secondary instance.

 PlanetTogether does not support load balancing.
 Only a single server instance is running at once.
-PlanetTogether is a high performance, memory-resident program capable of optimizing large amounts of data due to its in-memory objects.
-To allow for this capability, scheduling operations cannot be distributed among multiple services and data is not stored in a shared database or store.
+PlanetTogether is a high-performance, memory-resident program capable of optimizing large amounts of data due to its in-memory objects.
+To allow for this capability, scheduling operations cannot be distributed among multiple services, and data is not stored in a shared database or store.
 In most situations, the high performance of PlanetTogether alleviates the need for load balancing to achieve fast performance.
-If your application has a high volume of scheduled operations (more than 25,000 for example) then testing the application in a Proof-of-Concept configuration is recommended.
+If your application has a high volume of scheduled operations (more than 25,000, for example), testing the application in a Proof-of-Concept configuration is recommended.

 Most user actions are not affected by latency or slow connections.
-Under very poor connections, users may experience a slight delay between when attempting to perform an action and when the action begins.
-The following actions will be more heavily impacted by a slow connection:
+However, users may experience a slight delay between attempting to act and when the action begins under inferior connections.
+A slow connection will more heavily impact the following actions:

 - Data export.
 This action is only affected by the server’s network performance.
 Slow connections will result in longer publish durations.

-Unstable connections where network connection may be completely disrupted has varying effects.
-The server must have, at a minimum, a few minute connection each day to the internet for licensing communication.
+Unstable connections where network connections may be completely disrupted have varying effects.
+The server must have, at a minimum, a few-minute connection each day to the internet for licensing communication.
 Client’s whose connection with the server is disrupted will not be able to perform actions.
-If the client’s connection is disrupted for a long duration (configurable but generally 1-3 minutes) then it will be disconnected from the server and will need to log into the system again when the network connection is restored.
+If the client’s connection is disrupted for a long duration (configurable but generally 1-3 minutes), it will be disconnected from the server and need to log into the system again when the network connection is restored.

 Service & Support